Honolulu Charter Commission

 This brochure outlines the timeline, key information, and how you can participate in the City Charter Amendment process.
 Download now to learn how to submit your proposals, attend community meetings, and make your voice heard.

-The Honolulu City Charter Commission will be meeting on
+The next Honolulu Charter Commission meeting will be on

 in the City Council Chamber at Honolulu Hale.